Primus Essential Trail Review

 Ease Of Use

 The Essential Trail has all the ease of use that a small canister stove design confers.
-Though we liked that the flame control has a wire handle, we wish it was longer.
+While we like that the flame control valve has a wire handle, we wish it was longer.
 The fixed pot supports are solid and about average in size.
 They worked well with one and two-liter pots, but be careful if going bigger than that.
+The 1.7-quart tea kettle we used for testing, filled with 1 liter of water, pushed the limits of this stove's ability to deliver stability.

-This stove took 6 minutes to bring 1 liter of water to a rolling boil with no wind.
-This is on the longer end of the small canister stoves.
+In our garage lab at 5,000 feet, this stove took 5 minutes and 30 seconds to bring 1 liter of water to a rolling boil with no wind.
+This is on the longer end of times for the small canister stoves.

-The Primus Essential Trail is a typical backpacking stove.
+The Primus Essential Trail is an average backpacking stove.
 Simmering is its strong suit.
-While it didn't disappoint when it came to fuel efficiency or ease of use, it didn't blow our hair back either.
-It would have been nice to be able to fold the stove up for packing, and it was one of the slower small canister stoves when it came to boil time, but overall we were pretty satisfied with its performance.
+While it didn't disappoint when it came to fuel efficiency or ease of use, it didn't dazzle us with its performance either.
+It would have been nice to be able to fold the stove up for packing, and it was one of the slower small canister stoves when it came to boiling time, but overall we were pretty satisfied with its performance.